-Comics are two-dimensional media in the form of sheets and contain several panels containing textual images.
-(Waluyanto, 2005: 51) states that the panels contained in the comic sheet have an adjacent and sequential structure so that information is conveyed with.
+As one of visual media, comics are two-dimensional media in the form of sheets and contain several panels containing textual images.
+Waluyanto (2005) states that the panels contained in the comic sheet have an adjacent and sequential structure so that information is conveyed with.
 In fact, the comic media aside from displaying entertaining images or visuals, but also a high-powered pictorial media in conveying information in an interesting and interesting way.
 Why Because the panels in the comic have a balloon of text that is light-hearted and shows information in an orderly, concise, easy and memorable way.

-(Rohani, 1997: 21) says that media which are clear, easy to understand are simple, have a communicative and persona nature.
-The delivery of messages in effective learning can be through comic media in Waluyanto (2005: 51)
+Rohani (1997) says that media which are clear, easy to understand are simple, have a communicative and persona nature.
+The delivery of messages in effective learning can be through comic media in Waluyanto (2005).
+From this statement it can be said that comics as a good and interesting alternative media in learning.

 In the matter of Social Arithmetic there are subjects selling price, purchase price, profit, loss, discount.
-In assigning assignments, there are many grades of students that are less than KKM, so researchers need to carry out simulations of buying and selling practices aimed at introducing students directly in understanding Social Arithmetic material.
+In assigning assignments, there are many grades of students that are less than KKM (Kriteria Ketuntasan Minimal), so researchers need to carry out simulations of buying and selling practices aimed at introducing students directly in understanding Social Arithmetic material.
 Students can be directly involved to feel the seller.
 Students are required to be creative in offering their merchandise for behavior such as giving a discounted price, arranging interesting items, and calculating profit or loss.
 While students who act as buyers can also feel directly the role as buyers who practice how to bargain the price of goods and spend money in such a way that economic principles can work as they should.
 The practice of buying and selling is made into comic-based media so students can easily understand and are interested in learning.
 According to the results of the questionnaire distributed to students (table 1) to find out the needs of students for the presence of learning comics regarding the practice of buying and selling, shows the results that students are interested in using buying and selling practice comic media.

 According to the statement above, the researcher wants to develop a learning comic media that contains the practice of buying and selling activities that can be applied by the students in terms of their understanding in Social Arithmetic material.